OpenDriveLab/Birds-eye-view-Perception/README.md

 ## <div id='todo'>Ongoing Features</div>

 **Integrate more tricks**
+- [ ] More data augmentation methods for BEV perception
+  - [ ] Horizontal random flip for multi-view images
+  - [ ] Random Crop for multi-view images
 - [ ] Post-process
   - [ ] Test-time Augmentation
   - [ ] Weighted Box Fusion
   - [ ] Two-stage Ensemble

 **Improve the docs**
-- [ ] Add illstruations for the design of BEV Encoder
+- [ ] Add documentation to introduce the APIs of the toolbox
 - [ ] Add more detailed explaination of the bag of tricks

+**Visualization**
+- [ ] Visualization in BEV
+- [ ] Visualization of model's features

 **Support other datasets**
-- [ ] Support Nuscenes dataset and also provide some models of different tricks
+- [ ] Support Nuscenes dataset

 **Refactoring**
 - [ ] Disentangle the implementation of BEVFormer and bag of tricks